etrepat/baum/README.md

 <a name="validation"></a>
 ### Validation

-The `::isValid()` static method allows you to check if your underlying tree structure is correct.
+The `::isValidNestedSet()` static method allows you to check if your underlying tree structure is correct.
 It mainly checks for these 3 things:

 * Check that the bound indexes `lft`, `rgt` are not null, `rgt` values greater than `lft` and within the bounds of the parent node (if set).